FreshMutroom/FPS-Game/README.md

 A demo of a FPS created with Unreal Engine 4.

-A 12 minute video of gameplay can be watched here (link)
+A 12 minute video of gameplay can be watched here (link) A video of raw gameplay (delete this link soon): https://youtu.be/GxMvk2Lma_c

 WARNING: Before downloading the game you must note that I can't guarantee all sounds will be at correct levels.
 Because of this you should either
 - play with your OS sound muted